-4. Complete their degrees within attempting 180 hours for an undergraduate degree, 54 hours for a graduate degree in education or business, and 86 hours for a graduate degree in psychology.
+4. Complete their degrees within attempting no more than 1 1/2 times the length of their program (example: 180 hours for an undergraduate degree, 54 hours for a graduate degree in education or business, and 86 hours for a graduate degree in psychology).
 Attempted hours includes all hours taken at FMU, coursework taken at other colleges/universities, advanced placement credits, and College Level Examination Program credits.

 TERMINATION OF FINANCIAL ASSISTANCE ELIGIBILITY

-1. Students for whom the Fall semester brings their attempted hours up to the maximum level (180 for undergraduates, 54 for education and business graduates, 86 for psychology graduates).
+1. Students for whom the Fall semester brings their attempted hours up to the maximum level (example: 180 for undergraduates, 54 for education and business graduates, 86 for psychology graduates).